marcopolov2/squishy/README.md

    - "heif"
    - "jxl"
 4. **No Database Hosting** - Squishy does not currently use a hosted database, but a local JSON file.
+5. **Speed** - Images are handled using base64 encoding, which is large for some images, causing slow response times.
+6. **Image Storage and Optimization** - Currently, images are stored locally as base64-encoded data, but in the future, images will be stored in a hosted database with direct links.
+This transition will significantly reduce the overhead associated with base64 encoding and improve performance.

 ## 🤖 **AI Assistance**

 AI was used to enhance the existing features, assist in finding bugs, and help in the testing and development of new functionalities.
 The AI was especially helpful in: